Will another film star be able to sway the election in India’s Tamil Nadu?

 Vijay started his film career as a child actor in movies directed by his father.
 His 1992 debut as a hero, however, in Naalaiya Theerpu (Tomorrow’s Verdict), flopped.
 Following the setback, his father cast him alongside popular star Vijayakanth — who later founded his own political outfit, Desiya Murpokku Dravida Kazhagam (DMDK) — in Senthoorapandi (1993), which gave his career a new lease of life.

 It was the 2004 film Ghilli (Gutsy), which carried a subtle political undertone, that catapulted Vijay to superstar status.
-He dropped hints about his political ambitions in the 2013 hit Thalaivaa (Leader), which was launched with the tagline “Time to Lead”.
+He dropped hints about his political ambitions in the 2013 hit Thalaivaa (Leader), which was launched with the tagline: “Time to Lead”.

 Soon, political messaging became central to many of Vijay’s subsequent films.
 Even the title of his yet-to-be-released Jana Nayagan (People’s Leader) — which he claims will be his final film — alludes to his political aspirations.